gitlabhq/gitlab-runner/docs/commands/README.md

 ### gitlab-runner unregister

+This command unregisters registered runners using the GitLab [Runners API](https://docs.gitlab.com/ee/api/runners.html#delete-a-registered-runner).

+It expects either:

+- A full URL and the runner's token.
+- The runner's name.

-This command allows to unregister one of the registered runners.
-It expects either a full URL and the runner's token, or the runner's name.
-With the `--all-runners` option it will unregister all the attached runners.
+With the `--all-runners` option, it will unregister all the attached runners.

+NOTE: **Note:**
+Runners can be unregistered directly using the GitLab [Runners API](https://docs.gitlab.com/ee/api/runners.html#delete-a-registered-runner) but configuration will not be modified for the user.

 To unregister a specific runner, first get the runner's details by executing `gitlab-runner list`: